GfSE/SpecIF/documentation/04_SpecIF_Class_Definitions.md

 This allows the definition of releases for some domains at the same time, where other domains are still under discussion and under development and will be released later in time.

-For SpecIF 1.1 three domains are part of the first release:
+For SpecIF 1.1 three domains are selected to be part of the first release:

 * 01 - Base Definitions
 * 02 - Requirements Engineering